GB: Persian Poplar HawkmothSmerinthus populeti Bienert, 1870, Lepid. Ergeb. Reise Persien: 33.

 Type locality: [Iran,] Meschhet [Mashhad]; [Iran,] ??Charlog.

-(ii) Eitschberger et al. (1989) unnecessarily reverted L. populeti to specific rank without giving any reason, other than that the cornuti in the male aedeagus are fewer in number and less robust.
+(ii) Eitschberger et al. (1989) unnecessarily reverted Laothoe populi populeti to specific rank without giving any reason, other than that the cornuti in the male aedeagus are fewer in number and less robust.
 As the genitalia are naturally variable in most Smerinthini, minor variations such as these tend to have little taxonomic significance.
-However, DNA barcoding indicates that L. populeti is indeed distinct from Laothoe populi.
-Conversely, females of L. populeti will attract males of Laothoe populi populi in England, and the resulting larvae and pupae are perfectly viable over a number of generations.
-This indicates that speciation is not complete and that L. populeti is a sibling species.
+However, DNA barcoding indicates that Laothoe populeti should be considered distinct from Laothoe populi.
+On the other hand, females of Laothoe populeti populeti will attract males of Laothoe populi populi in southern England, and the resulting larvae and pupae are perfectly viable over a number of generations (Pittaway, pers. obs.).
+This indicates that speciation is not complete and that Laothoe populeti is a sibling species.

 (iii) Recent DNA barcoding studies indicate that Laothoe austauti (Staudinger, 1877) from northwest Africa is related to this species.
 The two species appear to be the western and eastern remnants of a species which once occurred right across a cooler, greener and wetter North Africa during the last ice age.)